pingforhelp/BCA/docs/computer-sci/computer-fundamentals/CO&NWunit-2.md

 # Components of Domain Name
 A domain name is structured hierarchically, with components separated by dots (.).
-1. Top-level Domain (TLD): The last part of the name, such as: .com, .org, .net etc..
+1. Top-level Domain (TLD): The last part of the name, such as: `.com`, `.org`, `.net` etc...
-2. Second-level Domain (SLD): The name of the site itself, such as google in google.com.
+2. Second-level Domain (SLD): The name of the site itself, such as google in `google.com`
-3. Subdomain: A part of the domain that can be created by owner to organise the content, such as mail in "mail-google.com".
+3. Subdomain: A part of the domain that can be created by owner to organise the content, such as mail in `mail.google.com`.

 Features:
 1.  **Memorability:** Easier to understand by humans to remember than long strings of numbers.